 Missing — Items that were not checked

-Voided – Items removed from the initial inventory (shown only if applicable)
+Voided — Items removed from the initial inventory, shown only when items were voided

 If you attempt to sign the inventory while items appear in the Missing tab, a confirmation prompt appears to ensure you want to proceed.